Where Flowers Speak, Friendship Grows

 - Place the cardstock into your stamping platform and secure it into place.

-- Align the Spring Bunnies stamp into its final position
+- Align the Large Violet Stem stamp into its final position

 - Secure the stamp to the stamping platform using some low-tack tape.